Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 # Science and Technology in Chile: State funding between 1982 and 2022

-Data analysis and visualization of Science and Technology projects that were given funding by the Chilean State in between 1982 and 2022.
+Data analysis and visualization of Science and Technology projects that were given funding by the Chilean State between 1982 and 2022.

 @Claudio-AhumadaL, 2023